firehol/website/content/index.md

 -   FireQOS applies traffic shaping on the output of any interface.
 -   FireQOS applies traffic shaping on the input of any interface.
-    Shaping incoming traffic is classfull, i.e. you have all the control available, similar to outgoing traffic.
+    Shaping incoming traffic is classful, i.e. you have all the control available, similar to outgoing traffic.
 This is accomplished by setting up IFB devices.
 FireQOS handles everything about IFB devices.
 Any kernel that supports them will do.
 -   FireQOS supports overheads calculation.
-This means it can perfectly shape incoming and outgoing traffic on a linux box behind an ADSL router, or on a linux box with an ADSL modem attached.
+This means it can perfectly shape incoming and outgoing traffic on a Linux box behind an ADSL router, or on a Linux box with an ADSL modem attached.
 ATM overheads will be calculated based on the DSL encapsulation.
 -   FireQOS supports both IPv4 and IPv6.
 Each interface can be defined as ipv4, ipv6 or both (ipv4 and ipv6 in parallel).